dingherself/phil-324/syllabus.md

 ## Late Assignments, Extensions, and Make-ups

 No late assignments will be accepted, but an extension will ordinarily be granted as long as you (1) have a clear plan for completing the assignment and (2) let me know your plan by email **no later than 6 hours before the deadline** (unless the delay is justified).

-Likewise, there is no need to show me any kind of documentation.
+This is an honor system, and I trust you not to abuse it.
+I do not ask for any kind of documentation.
+All I ask is you also be flexible and considerate when you are in a position of power to do so.

 As an instructor, I always appreciate students asking for extensions ahead of time when possible.
 Make-ups for missed assignments after the fact are generally disfavored, and will be granted only to accommodate emergencies and other unexpected circumstances, such as physical (including mental) health, child care, family emergencies, and military duty.
 We can always work something out, but it’s important that you contact me as soon as you can.